kiran-g/katacoda-scenarios/dockerintro/createimagenodejsapplication/intro.md

 Steps:
 * Install docker.
-* Create the C file.
+* Create the nodejs appliation.
-* Build the C file and create the binary using Makefile.
-* Build the docker image of the binary application using Dockerfile
+* Build the docker image of the nodejs application using Dockerfile